16-27 November 2026

 Fee

-NZ$3,850.00 (includes NZ GST) must be paid by 20 August 2025 to confirm your place.
+NZ$3,850.00 (includes NZ GST) must be paid by 30 June 2026 to confirm your place.
+Lectures Only NZ$3,190.00.
 Candidates will be able to pay by credit card via the course website, alternatively payment can be made by internet bank or international money transfer (in NZ dollars).
 Candidates will be sent a link for registration once they have been approved entry on the course.
 Internet banking will be available on the downloadable invoice.
 When payment is received a receipt will be emailed to you.

 Fee includes: tea/coffee at refreshment breaks, boxed lunch on OSCE days only, welcome function Monday, course dinner Saturday.
-Includes 4 OSCEs (in pairs: one candidate examined, other observing).
+Includes 4 OSCEs (candidates in pairs, one examined, one observing).
+NOTE: Lecture Only Candidates will not be able to attend any of the OSCES.

 Health

 Candidates may not attend if they have any communicable disease (including COVID-19).
-Candidates should contact the Course Organiser immediately should they become sick – candidates will not be permitted at the venue if they are exhibiting any symptoms, and may be required to produce a negative RAT COVID-19 test if requested.
-It is recommended that Candidates wear masks at inside venues as appropriate.
-Note: there will be no livestreaming or recordings of this event in 2025.
+Candidates should contact the Course Organiser immediately should they become sick – candidates will not be permitted at the venue (or the OSCEs) if they are exhibiting any cold or flu symptoms, and may be required to produce a negative RAT COVID-19 test if requested.
+It is recommended that candidates be prepared to wear masks at inside venues when instructed.

 Refunds